 2. Gamify projects

-“level,” and work together to not only be productive but have fun.
+Humans are hardwired to appreciate regular, positive reinforcement.
+Create a “game” culture where employees can compete against not just coworkers but themselves, earn rewards for achieving the next “level,” and work together to not only be productive but have fun.
 You can create games for everything from reaching sales goals to remembering to recycle.

 3. Create an environment that encourages collaboration

 If your office is still wall-to-wall cubicles, it’s time to redecorate!
 While employees can have fun on their own, a true culture of play requires that employees interact with one another, develop relationships, and brainstorm.
 Unless privacy is essential for the type of work you do, (though I’d question how much privacy three fake walls actually provide), it’s time to open up your office to open up minds.